wikimedia/operations-gitlab-ansible/HOWTO.md

 #### GitLab Server Installation

+* Add URL of the Gitlab Server to the CAS Whitelist
 * Before running the script, check the ssh connectivity to the target server and ability to `sudo` on the System
 * Specify the target server hostname to deploy the GitLab Server in `[gitlab_servers]` section of 'hosts' file;
   It's possible to specify a short decriptive <gitlab_server_name> (like `gitlab-server-prod`) and the corresponding